Childhood obesity in Australia: Social Media

 As technology and social media become more advanced and accessible, so does the increase in children utilising these content-sharing platforms.
 Randomised-controlled trials considered the link between social media and childhood obesity; where they believed eating whilst viewing social media, effects of influencers and advertising on social media impacts childhood obesity.
 Children are exposed to energy-dense food content such as meal ideas and specific food items which can shape young consumers' social norms about where, how and what food to eat on social media.
 Children under the age of 12 lack advertising literacy, their knowledge and understanding of advertising is not fully developed alongside their cognitive abilities.
 Studies have shown young people often idolise influencers, these influencers become role models to their young audience.
 Children may lack the knowledge to understand the reason behind their favourite influencers promoting a particular brand.
 Social media can be a channel for content creators to advertise energy-dense food products which shapes children's attitudes toward 'healthy' foods.

 However, social media has negative impacts on children's eating habits.
 Trends and aesthetics have encouraged children to compare differences in body shape and weight with the content creators they engage with, and those who surround them such as fellow students.
 This then creates negative thoughts about what an ideal body is to them, leading dangerously to eating disorders.
 There have also been pro-anorexia trends where posts claim to encourage a 'healthy' lifestyle with strict eating, exercise routines and unrealistic body types.

 Such views on childhood obesity relate to the anthropologic concept of subjectivities.
 Subjectivities are senses of identity that are constructed in relationship to a set of social norms.
 Social media can be a platform for diverse subjectivities on obesity, body ideals and food products to be expressed.
-Social media communities can then influence how children view their body image and health.
+Social media communities can then influence children's body image and health.